-Tag Archives: Chris Lashmet
+Tag: Chris Lashmet

 Sunday's action in the Pirates' minor league organization began with an afternoon game in Charleston.
 The GCL Pirates have the day off.